trailofbits/tourniquet/README.md

 good idea.
 This means you can use some program analysis technique to infer what an appropriate return code might actually be, or simply ask a human to intervene.

-*Location 5* is for a matcher function.
-The matcher function is a callable that is supposed to take source line and column information and return `True` or `False` if the `FixPatern` is applicable to that source location.
+*Location 5* is for a matcher.
+The matcher is a callable that is supposed to take source line and column information and return `True` or `False` if the `FixPatern` is applicable to that source location.
 The idea here is that we couple specific types of fixes with specific types of bugs.
 We intend to use some other tools